Change Your Name

 Table of contents:

 Submit Legal Name Change

 Policy on Name Changes on University Records

-Students may change their names by filing the University’s “Change of Name” Form with their college registrar.
+Students may change their names by filing the University’s “Change of Student Demographic Data” Form with their college registrar.
 This form also serves as an affidavit that the new name will be used without the intent to defraud or commit criminal activity.

 Some internal records, such as microfilm and microfiche, cannot be changed, and the University is not responsible for the use of different names on this type of record.
 The college registrar will change all other records.

 Students are responsible for supplying the University with correct information.
 The University is not responsible for delays or errors resulting from incorrect information provided by the student.

 The University requires that students use only one name at a time.
 A fee will be charged if a new diploma or I.D. card is issued, or if any other unusual expense is required to change the name.